 (This post may contain affiliate links – don’t worry, it won’t cost extra for you, but it helps support my love for books!)

 Are you self-quarantining?
 Have classes moved online?
 Are you working from home?
 Just plain bored and need something to do?
 Now is an excellent time to catch up on some reading!
 No worries – I’ve done the work and compiled a list of good books to read in case you need an escape from all the stressful media about the coronavirus.

-Whether you’re self-isolating, under quarantine, or simply in need of an escape from all the people who keep panic buying all of the toilet paper and hand soap, here’s a list of books you can read while you wait out the coronavirus!
+Whether you’re self-isolating, under quarantine, or simply in need of an escape from all the people who keep panic buying all of the toilet paper and hand soap, here’s a list of 14 good books to read while you wait out the coronavirus!

 So, ready to start reading?

 This is the kind of book you easily connect with because it’s so full of honesty and emotion.
 Kiko, a half-Japanese teenager, struggles with a toxic mother, social anxiety, and a fear of being unremarkable.
 After not getting accepted into her dream art school, her best friend and childhood crush invites her to leave her small town and toxic relationships, and make opportunities for herself.
 Now free to be her own person, she learns about her heritage, how to be brave, and how to embrace her true self.
 (Read my full review HERE.)